 Obesity surgery can offer rapid weight loss but, to be successful, it must be accompanied by healthy eating habits and regular exercise.
 If the surgery is reversed, weight will inevitably be regained (even with the best of willpower), as the genetic tendency resulting in obesity can never be cured and is only modified by surgery.

 There are various ways to categorise the degree of overweight and obesity.
-A popular and easy method is the Body Mass Index (BMI).
+A popular and easy method is the body mass index (BMI).
 This should only be considered as a guide.
 To calculate your BMI, divide your weight in kilograms (kg) by your height in meters squared (m2).
 The resulting figure is your BMI.
 A person with a BMI of 40 or more is at a much higher risk of suffering from obesity-related disorders, such as diabetes, reduced mobility or high blood pressure.
-The categories are as follows:

 - 20 to 25 - normal weight range

 - 30 to 40 - obese

 For example, if you weighed 110 kg and were 1.55 m tall, you would calculate your BMI by:

 - working out your height in metres squared (1.55 m x 1.55 m = 2.4 m)

 - dividing your weight by your height in metres squared (110 kg 2.4 m = 45.8)